Upper School Vocal Music

 5th-8th Grade Performing Arts & Music

-All 5th and 6th grade boys and girls spend a semester in performing arts classes taught by Mike & Ann Neal.
+All 5th and 6th grade boys and girls spend a semester in performing arts classes.
 Vocal music, instrumental music, music appreciation, dance, and theatrical performance are introduced to students in creative ways.
 Some activities include:

 - The study of the history of Memphis music ending in a student written performance